 This is the logical name for the NTY device you want to modify.
-This qualifier takes one or more of the keyword options specified in NTYCP MODIFY PORT /LOGICAL Keyword Options .
+This qualifier takes one or more of the keyword options specified in the below table.
 If you specify multiple options, separate them by commas.

 You must have access to the specified logical name table and sufficient privilege to modify the logical name.